Interview: Zane Carney

 I know it’s been awhile now since it happened, but what was it like going from being in a full-time rock band with Carney to being in the band for a musical?

 It was interesting.
 It’s funny.
 All the steps have been forward.
 The Spider-Man thing at times felt like a sidestep, but it actually was just a forward push.
-When I was 16, I started playing bar mitzvahs, cocktail events, blues clubs, and all these different gigs as a jazz, blues, and R&B guitarist in L.A.
+When I was 16, I started getting speaker system hire to be able to play in cocktail events, blues clubs, and all these different gigs as a jazz, blues, and R&B guitarist in L.A.
 But as things progressed with Carney, there was a subtle shift that I had kind of taken myself off the market for being hired because Carney was what I was doing.
 So I didn’t get called for as many gigs because people assumed, “Well, you’re doing Carney.
 You’re on tour opening for the Black Crowes.
 You’re busy.”
 So when Spider-Man came along, it was actually kind of a comforting thing.
 It reminded me of when I was in my early twenties and I was fortunate to be hired, as I am right now with John Mayer.
 Where it’s like, “Oh, here’s a gig.”
 So I actually enjoy the comfort of that.

 There’s a little bit of an unwritten sort of unexpressed thing in the music community.
 It’s that a lot of artists, singer/songwriters, and pop singers have these amazing and tangible gifts that allow them to be the faces of their music and to communicate with any human being in the world.
 The instrumentalists in their bands, though, oftentimes have just wildly impossibly gifted musical abilities that most artists would dream of having maybe a tenth of it.
 Some of the drummers who play for famous artists are some of the best musicians I have ever heard in my life and their names are never mentioned.
 So there’s something actually flattering when someone will say, “Hey, I want to have you play with me.” … So being hired by Spider-Man was a huge compliment. … Maybe people don’t know our names, but someone like Bono or The Edge is trusting three members of our band to never make a mistake and to sight read music.
 I actually kind of prefer that respect and admiration from other musicians.
 It is like, “Wow.”
 I’d rather have that than success, fame, and money.
 I rather have a community of musicians who trust me to create with them.
 That’s important to me.